-Find out more about the different volunteer opportunities to support our valuable work protecting fish and fishing.
+Find out more about the different volunteer opportunities to support our valuable work protecting fish, fishing and the environment.

-Angling is mostly a leisure pursuit and the majority of clubs are non profit making, heavily reliant upon volunteers for essential personnel such as committee members and water bailiffs.
+Angling is mainly a leisure pursuit, and most clubs are non-profit making, heavily reliant upon volunteers for essential personnel such as committee members and water bailiffs.
 Volunteering is essential but subject to certain legislation.

-For this reason, angling organisations must be aware of the legalities and ethics involved, protecting both the organisation and volunteer.
-An awareness of Best Practice will better equip clubs to provide the best volunteering experience, thus showcasing angling.
+For this reason, angling clubs must be aware of the legalities and ethics involved, protecting both the organisation and the volunteer.
+An awareness of best practice will better equip clubs to provide the best volunteering experience.

 Are there any age restrictions?

 There is no upper age limit but currently you are required to be 18 or over unless specified.